czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Rigorous and evidence-based: research conforms to the highest academic standards
       - Transparent and open: studies and trials are unrestricted, uninfluenced, and not predetermined
       - Diverse and interdisciplinary: work involves the broadest possible range of voices
-      - Collaborative and inclusive: continuing dialogs among public, academics, and developers about AI
+      - Collaborative and inclusive: continuing dialogue among public, academics, and developers about AI

   - Human-Centered Artificial Intelligence